 Inmate population and cases, created by Tableau.
-This may help us investigate whether exist linear regression model between total inmate population and inmate cases
+This may help us investigate whether a linear regression model exist between total inmate population and inmate cases.

 This is a Tableau map portraying the inmate population per county as a regional map, and this can help show the density of incarcerated people in each county.
 We plan on deploying this to help us determine, through a linear regression model, whether a significant correlation exists between inmate population and inmate cases.
+How does this then connect with your research?
+There seem to be strong outliers in the southwest.
+Will you be focusing on those areas in a specific way within your narrative?